AI Use Cases/Software

 Automated Workflow Execution

-For Customer Success operators, this means tickets auto-route to the right engineer on first assignment with 85-92% accuracy, eliminating manual triage.
+For Customer Success operators, this means tickets auto-route to the right engineer on first assignment - we measure your manual routing baseline during the audit, set a stated accuracy target against it, and report on it weekly from go-live.
 The system surfaces recommended priority based on customer ARR, contract terms, and incident severity - so a P2 from a $500K ARR account gets escalation flags that a P2 from a $50K account doesn't.
 You retain full control: every auto-routed ticket shows confidence scores and reasoning, and CS teams can override and provide feedback that retrains the model within 24 hours.
 Slack notifications replace email chains, and escalation workflows trigger automatically if a ticket sits unacknowledged for 15 minutes.

 A Systems-Level Fix